Highlights from “An Introduction to Psychology” (Wilhelm Wundt)

 The feelings joined to the impressions of the senses of touch and smell and taste are in general more uniform and simpler.

-Yet pleasure and displeasure predominate most of all.
+Yet pleasure and displeasure predominate [with scents] most of all.

 When, however, an expected result takes place, or when the emotion of fear disappears, a strong feeling of relaxation generally occurs.